Diseases & Conditions

 - The presence of a mass

 - Any effect the tumor might have on nearby joints

 In some cases, your doctor will examine other parts of your body to rule out cancers that can spread to bone.

 Other imaging studies.
-If necessary, your doctor will order a magnetic resonance imaging (MRI), computed tomography (CT), or bone scan to help further evaluate your tumor.
+If necessary, your doctor will order a magnetic resonance imaging (MRI), computerized tomography (CT), or bone scan to help further evaluate your tumor.

 Biopsy.
 A biopsy may be necessary to confirm the diagnosis of a bone tumor.
 In a biopsy, a sample of tissue is taken from the tumor.
 This sample is examined under a microscope and analyzed by a pathologist (a doctor who identifies diseases by studying abnormal cells).

 There are two basic methods of performing a biopsy:

 - Needle biopsy.
 In this procedure, a needle is inserted into the tumor to remove some tissue.
 You will first be given a local anesthetic.
 A needle biopsy of a bone tumor is most often done by a radiologist.
 An imaging study, such as an x-ray, CT scan, or MRI scan, will be used to help direct the needle.

 - Open biopsy.
 An open biopsy is performed in an operating room by a surgeon.
 After you are given general anesthesia to put you to sleep, the surgeon will make a small incision and remove some tissue.